 English is not my native language.
 But as a child of immigrant parents who had to work two jobs to keep us afloat, I did not have the privilege of taking classes to improve my speech.

 That is why I was so happy to find the English Language Speech Assistant (ELSA) app.
 With just my smartphone, ELSA helps me improve my English speaking skills.
 In this article, you can learn more about this app, my experience with ELSA, and the features that helped me improve me English.

 ELSA: Sound Like A Native Speaker

 ELSA is the best app that I’ve used to help me speak English.
-As a non-native English speaker who migrated to the U.S. when I was a teenager, I’ve always been very conscious of how I spoke English.
+As a non-native English speaker living in the US, I’ve always been very conscious of how I spoke English.

-ELSA is an English learning coach who helps users like me stay motivated in practicing to speak English.
-It efficiently uses artificial intelligence (AI) to provide real-time speech recognition feedback on fluency and pronunciation.
+ELSA is an English learning coach who helps users like me stay motivated to speak English.
+It efficiently uses artificial intelligence to provide real-time speech recognition feedback on fluency and pronunciation.